Key Takeaways

 How Much Is Motorcycle Insurance For Custom and Modified Bikes?

 On average, motorcycle insurance for custom and modified bike cost around $691 per year or $58 monthly which is 21% more than the national average.
-However, the cost of your particular motorcycle will depend widely on the modifications you've made, whether you have a standard or assigned value policy, your coverage level and location.
+However, the cost of your particular motorcycle insurance will depend widely on the modifications you've made, whether you have a standard or assigned value policy, your coverage level and location.

 Average Motorcycle Insurance Cost For Custom and Modified Bikes by State